-The report on Viking Supply Ships' human rights due diligence, as required by the Transparency Act, will be published by 30 June 2023 and made available on the company's web page.
+The report on Viking Supply Ships' human rights due diligence, as required by the Transparency Act, was published by 30 June 2023 and made available on the company's web page.
+This will be updated and published annually.

 We have also established and implemented a procedure for handling information requests from external parties, which may arise with basis in the Transparency Act.